Frequently Asked Questions

-Made-to-measure is a way to make clothing where each garment is made to fit the measurements of each individual customer, often with some feature customizations, as opposed to ready-to-wear, where garments are constructed to fit the manufacturer's definition of an average customer.
+Made-to-measure is a way to make clothing where each garment is made from a pre-existing pattern to fit the measurements of each individual wearer, often with some feature customizations.
+Custom or custom made is a synonym for made-to-measure, and is often used to refer to made-to-measure.

 Why don't you sell barongs in sizes?